 c) Seewald et al (2003) established that RanBP1 binding increases the Kd and kon of GAP binding to Ran-GPPNP (a close analog of GTP) but does not affect the rate-limiting step of GAP-mediated hydrolysis (the hydrolysis and subsequent release of inorganic phosphate).

-We have updated the text in a way we believe more clearly puts our data in the context of prior data on shifts in active site conformations.
+We have updated the text in a way we hope more clearly puts our data in the context of prior data on shifts in active site conformations.